debops/debops/docs/ansible/roles/debops.ferm/rules.rst

   Optional.
 Add comment to generated ferm rule definition file that rule is defined in the given Ansible role.

-This template is used among others in a debops.libvirtd_ custom ferm rule.
+This template is used among others in a :ref:`debops.libvirtd` custom ferm rule.

 .. _ferm__ref_type_default_policy: